valkey-io/valkey-doc/docs/interact/programmability/lua-api.md

 Put differently; there's a one-to-one mapping between Redis' replies and Lua's data types and a one-to-one mapping between Lua's data types and the [Redis Protocol](/topics/protocol) data types.
 The underlying design is such that if a Redis type is converted into a Lua type and converted back into a Redis type, the result is the same as the initial value.

-Type conversion from Redis protocol replies (i.e., the replies from `redis.call()` and `redis.pcall()`) to Lua data types depends on the Redis Serialization Protocol version used by the script.
+Type conversion from Redis protocol replies (i.e., the replies from `server.call()` and `server.pcall()`) to Lua data types depends on the Redis Serialization Protocol version used by the script.
 The default protocol version during script executions is RESP2.
 The script may switch the replies' protocol versions by calling the `redis.setresp()` function.